Skip to Content

 Assessments for a 6-month provisional lease is carried out under different criteria from a social housing application.
 This means if you are granted a lease you do not have the right to the same entitlements such as mutual exchange or transfer requests which are available to applicants applying through the normal social housing application process.

-If you are approved for recognition as a tenant DCJ will offer you a tenancy with a 2 year, 5 year, 10 year or continuous lease depending on your circumstances.
+If you are approved for recognition as a tenant, Homes NSW will offer you a tenancy with a 2 year, 5 year, 10 year or continuous lease depending on your circumstances.
 In most circumstances the tenancy you will be offered will be for the property you are living in.
 In some cases however, you may be required to relocate to a property that better matches your housing needs.
 This may happen, for example, if the property you are in is too large for your needs or has been modified to suit a client with specific requirements.

 If you are not approved for recognition as a tenant you are entitled to an independent review of the decision.
 If you gave written agreement on your application form, a review will be automatically conducted.
 If you would like additional information about your situation to be considered, you have 7 days to provide it to your local office.
 You can also request a review by filling out a review of decisions form available at the DCJ website.
 If your application is still declined after the review, your file will be sent to the Housing Appeals Committee for an independent review.